Writ of Mandamus for Delayed Cases

 Boyadzhyan Law has handled countless mandamus suits and could advise you of the pros and cons of filing such lawsuit since there are situations when a lawsuit can negatively affect your case.
 Thus, if you are considering filing a mandamus suit, it is important to consult with an experienced immigration attorney who has handled such matters.

-Contact Boyadzhyan Law for a free initial case evaluation to see if we could help expedite the processing of your case.
+Contact Boyadzhyan Law to see if we could help expedite the processing of your case.
 (818) 572-4100 | info@boyadzhyanlaw.com